Cvmcosta/ltijs/docs/provider.md

-> As you can see there is more than one cookie stored, that is because Ltijs also keeps track of multiple activities linked to the tool within a same platform, so the path specific cookie keeps track of activity specific information, like custom parameters, that might point to a specific resource.
+> As you can see there is more than one cookie stored, that is because LTIjs also keeps track of multiple activities linked to the tool within a same platform, so the path specific cookie keeps track of activity specific information, like custom parameters, that might point to a specific resource.

 The PLATFORM_ID is a url encoded base64 value that represents a platform url, this value is automatically generated and prepended to the PATH when the `redirect()` function is called: